aramisgithub/questpresentation/script/document.md

 ## Odyssey

-Odysseus sets out for the war in Troy.
+Odysseus sets out for the war in Troy to save his kingdom and protect his family and people.

 ## Comparison

-Odysseus' motivation is to save his people, while Mulan's motivation for adventure is saving her father.
-This could be interpreted as Mulan only being confident in her ability to save one person, while Odysseus is quite sure he can save all his people.
+Odysseus' motivation to set off on a grand adventure is to save his people, while Mulan's motivation is saving her father.
+This could be interpreted as Mulan only being confident in her ability to save one person, while Odysseus is quite sure he can save the thousands under his care.

 # Refusal of the call